3commas-io/3commas-official-api-docs/README.md

 ### Step 1: Set up GET url:
 * **With include_events:** https://api.3commas.io/public/api/ver1/bots/EnterBotIdHere/show?include_events=true

-By using include_events in the query string, in Postman, your Params field will be automaticly filled in
+By using include_events in the query string, in Postman, your Params field will be automatically filled in

 ### Step 2: Calculate your Signature:
 Use a HMAC SHA256 generator tool.